SmitRao/meg/deliverables/README.md

  * Describe your overall deployment process from writing code to viewing a live applicatioon
  * What deployment tool(s) are you using and how
  * Don't forget to **briefly explain why** you chose this workflow or particular aspects of it!

+To avoid conflicts, the codebase was set up so that each subteam has their own project folder that they are in charge of.
+This was crucial to ensure that the code is organized and can easily be navigated by any member of the development team.
+This also helped ensure that there were minimal code conflicts.

+During development, everyone made their own branches from the main development branch (`master`) that they would work on.
+Naming conventions that we used generally involved the name of the person working on that branch and the feature that they were implementing.
+This helped to organize the work that was being done throughout the repository.

+Pull requests to the main development branch were only made after a complete feature on a branch was completed.
+Code reviews were performed by members of the team and issues would be pointed out on the group Slack channel.
+If there were any issues with the feature, adjustments would be made on the branch where the feature was implemented, and reviewed again.

+When the project was completed, following review by the team members and our project partner, we merged the project from the development branch to the deployment branch `deployed`

  ## Licenses
  As we are starting this project from black slate, we chose **MIT license** which is one of the most popular permissive licenses and puts only very limited restrictions.